mpostol/OPC-UA-OOI/Networking/UDPMessageHandler/README.md

 ### OPC UA PubSub

-The [OPC.UA.PubSub][OPC.UA.PubSub] offers the publish-subscribe communication pattern as an option to client-server pattern as a part of the OPC UA specifications suit.
+The [OPC.UA.PubSub][OPC.UA.PubSub] offers the publish-subscribe communication pattern as an option to client-server pattern and is a consistent part of the OPC UA specifications suit.
 The detailed description of the  [OPC.UA.PubSub][OPC.UA.PubSub] has been covered by the document [ OPC Unified Architecture Part 14: PubSub Main Technology Features][README.PubSubMTF].

 The specification defines the following actors: